INTERESTING ARTICLES AND NEWS ABOUT EAST VANCOUVER AND IT’S REAL ESTATE MARKET

-Take a look at a few of the articles and news making the round in East Van – both about Real Estate and the neighbourhoods:
+Take a look at a few of the articles making up this real estate digest and news making the round in East Van – both about Real Estate and the neighbourhoods:

 Leaky Condo Crisis Rears it’s Ugly Head Again (The Vancouver Sun)

 A long piece about Vancouver condo buildings and the depreciation reports they must complete that detail the status of all the buildings components: roof exterior, windows, boilers, etc. These reports are shedding new light on how many buildings in the city need exterior (read: rainscreen) work done to prevent “leaky” condos.
 A takeaway from this article should be the importance of reading strata documentations, engineering reports and doing your due diligence when it comes to your potential new condo.
 Real Estate Agents should be guiding you through this process and offering professional, knowledgeable advice to ensure you’re investment in a building is worth it.